texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 let &t_SI .= "\<Esc>[?2004h"
 let &t_EI .= "\<Esc>[?2004l"
 {% endhighlight %}

+And now you will never need to type `:set paste` when pasting a large body of code again.
+It's almost voodoo.

 - Ability to use the repeat number feature for both inline operations and multiline operations.
 E.g. typing `2>>` indents two lines by one indent to the left.
 There should be an option like `-2>>` to indent one line twice.